 For the people who endure it, life in solitary confinement means spending at least 23 hours a day in a cell that measures, on average, 6 x 9 feet, within supermax prisons or prison units that have made a science out of isolation.
 Their meals generally come through slots in the solid steel doors of their cells, as do any communications with prison staff.
 Some are permitted to exercise one hour a day, alone, in a fenced or walled “dog run.”
 Individuals in solitary confinement may be denied visits, telephone calls, television, reading materials, and art supplies.
 And they can remain in isolation for months, years, or decades.
 In Louisiana, Albert Woodfox of the Angola 3 spent more than 43 years in solitary before his release in 2016.

-Recent activism against solitary confinement by the American Civil Liberties Union, American Friends Service Committee, Amnesty International, National Religious Campaign Against Torture, and several state-level campaigns, as well as grassroots groups and people in prison themselves, clearly show that this is an issue whose time has come.
-The goal of Solitary Watch is to support and inform these efforts by providing vital information and reporting, and to help place solitary confinement on the public agenda as an undeniable issue of basic human rights.
+Nonetheless, recent activism against solitary confinement by the Unlock the Box Campaign, American Civil Liberties Union, National Religious Campaign Against Torture, Stop Solitary for Kids, and many state-level campaigns, as well as grassroots groups and people in prison themselves, clearly show that this is an issue whose time has come.